How to Teach English Online From Home (or Anywhere)

 How does teaching online work?
 What types of online teaching jobs are there?

 Depending on your preferences and teaching goals, you can choose from many types of online English teaching jobs.
 Teaching English online can take several forms.
-You can work for an online English tutoring company (the most common option) or you can market yourself via an online “marketplace” for English tutors.
+You can work for an online English tutoring company or you can market yourself via an online “marketplace.”
 A third option is to start your own freelance online English tutoring business.
+Here’s a quick breakdown of the ways you can learn how to tutor English online.

 Work with an online ESL company

 Many new online ESL teachers start by working with online language companies or institutes.
 Aside from assigning the students and lessons to teachers, companies also handle logistics like payment, making the process very simple.
-This is a good option for teachers who prefer to work for a few hours a week, although some companies may require a specific number of working hours.
+This is a good option for teachers who prefer to work for a few hours a week.
+Keep in mind, though, that some companies may require a specific number of working hours per week.
+However, it’s more than possible to teach English online from home at your own pace, and around your existing schedule!

 Promote your profile on an online teacher marketplace

 Alternatively, you could offer classes through an online tutoring marketplace, such as italki or Verbling.
-They only facilitate interactions and payment transactions between you and students, and the rest — rates, hours, etc. — is up to you.
+They facilitate interactions and payment transactions between you and students.
+The rest of the details — rates, hours, etc. — are up to you.
 You’ll create an online teacher profile and market yourself to students.
-This is a good option if you want a little more autonomy as an online teacher.
+This is a good option if you want a little more autonomy while you teach English online from home or abroad.

 Still not sure which option is right for you?
-Read this next: How to Teach Online – Should I Work for a Company or for Myself?
+Read this next: How to Teach Online – Should I Work With a Company or for Myself?

 Start your own online ESL tutoring business